When it comes to soda pop, nobody loves Vernors like we do.

 It was at this time that the company’s fortune would start to turn, however.
 Shortly before the new factory opened, James Vernor II died at 77, leaving behind unsettled taxes.
 The family’s finances were further complicated by the death of James Vernor III, who died from cirrhosis in 1957 at 39.
 By the company’s 100th anniversary, the family decided to go public, selling off its stock to a group of New York-based investors.

 Eventually, under the ownership of Cincinnati-based United Brands, Detroit’s Vernor’s factory was unceremoniously shuttered in 1985.
-The location is now the site of luxury
+The location is now the site of luxury apartments.

 But Vernors didn’t die.
 The brand changed ownership several times before entering the portfolio of its current owners, the Plano, Texas-based Dr Pepper Snapple Group.
 It’s unlikely, however, that the ginger ale’s spiritual successor has much in common with James Vernor’s original concoction.